JAremko/alpine-vim/vim-pathogen/README.md

-Alpine based Vim with Pathogen installed.
+Alpine based Vim with Pathogen.